 Changes in Dormitory Housing Beginning in July 2014

 Video cameras will be used to monitor persons entering or leaving the fifth floor.
 A designated elevator will be programmed to stop only at the dorm lobby and fifth floor.
-It is a violation of the facility's Vocational Behavioral Enhancement program for consumers to be on dormitory floors or in rooms designated for consumers of the other gender.
+It is a violation of the facility's Behavior Intervention Supports and Techniques program for consumers to be on dormitory floors or in rooms designated for consumers of the other gender.

 Important Notice in Regards to Tobacco Usage at the Carl D. Perkins Center

-No tobacco products and e-cigarettes in state owned and leased buildings, vehicles, and most state property.
-As of November 20, 2014 all consumers, staff members, and visitors will not be allowed to use tobacco products in the main/auxiliary buildings, on campus grounds (including parking lots), or while riding in Center vehicles.
+No tobacco products and e-cigarettes in state-owned and leased buildings, vehicles, and most state property.
+As of November 20, 2014, all consumers, staff members, and visitors will not be allowed to use tobacco products in the main/auxiliary buildings, on campus grounds (including parking lots), or while riding in Center vehicles.
 Smoking cessation is highly encouraged and supported.
-A new website, Tobacco Free Kentucky
+A new website,

 has been created to support the initiative.
 The website offers answers to frequently asked questions and provides resources for quitting.